ILLINOIS

 Capping this period of heady growth, Chicago voters approved a referendum in November, 2012 to launch an MEA, making it by far the largest US city to embrace community choice.
 More than 70% of residential and small commercial customers in ComEd’s service region were enrolled in MEA in late 2013.

-By the middle of 2014 more than 720 Illinois communities had formed MEAs; however, in the second half of 2014 the price advantage that MEAs had enjoyed began to erode and, in some cases, became a price disadvantage.
-The two large investor-owned utilities were able to obtain cheaper electricity supplies and lower their rates.
+By the middle of 2014 more than 720 Illinois communities had formed MEAs; however, in the second half of 2014 the price advantage that MEAs had enjoyed began to erode and, in some cases, became a price disadvantage - the two large investor-owned utilities were able to obtain cheaper electricity supplies and lower their rates.
 Consequently, approximately 100 MEAs (including Chicago in 2015) returned their customers to bundled service provided by Ameren Illinois and ComEd.
 (Doing this did not terminate the existence of an MEA.
 It essentially suspended the MEA so that it could be restarted if conditions changed, and no new referendum would be required to do so.)

 FAST FACTS